mukaruernest/Chambua_Inc/README.md

 ```
 </details>

-**agg_best_performing product table**
+*agg_best_performing product table*

 | "ingestion_date" | "product_id" | "order_date" | "is_public_holiday" | "total_reviews" | "pct_dist_ttl_review_points" | "pct_dist_early_to_late_shipments" |
 |------------------|--------------|--------------|---------------------|-----------------|------------------------------|------------------------------------|
 | "2023-06-29"     | "22"         | "2022-01-06" | false               | 967             | 20                           | 93                                 |

 To maintain data quality for the aggregate tables, ingestion_date test is used to assert that ingestion_date column is equal to the current date.
-Below is the macros used to create the ingestion_date test that is impkemented on a yml file
+Below is the macros used to create the ingestion_date test that is implemented on a yml file
 ```sql
 {% test ingestion_date(model, column_name) %}
 with validation as (